-E IN
+hostname(1C)

+hostname(1C)

+hostname - set or print name of current host system

+hostname [nameofhost]

-hostname(1C) hostname(1C) NAME hostname - set or print name of current host system SYNOPSIS hostname [ nameofhost ] DESCRIPTION The hostname command (without an argument) prints the name of the current host.
+The hostname command (without an argument) prints the name of the current host.
 The superuser can set the nameofhost by specifying an argument.
+The parameter used at boot time is defined in and is used in gethostname(2) sethostname(2)

+/etc/tcpip.params

+/usr/sbin/init.d/rc.tcpipport

+hostid(1C)

+hostid - set or print identifier of current host system

+hostid [identifier]

-The parameter used at boot time is defined in /etc/tcpip.params and is used in /usr/sbin/init.d/rc.tcpipport ÷. •.
-SEE ALSO gethostname(2) sethostname(2) hostid(1C) hostid(1C) NAME hostid - set or print identifier of current host system SYNOPSIS hostid [ identifier ] DESCRIPTION The hostid command (without an argument) prints the identifier of the current host in hexadecimal.
+The hostid command (without an argument) prints the identifier of the current host in hexadecimal.
 This numeric value is expected to be unique across all hosts and is normally set to the host's Internet address.
 The superuser can set hostid by giving a hexadecimal identifier; this is usually done in the parameter file /etc/tcpip.params.

+gethostid(2)

+sethostid(2)

-SEE ALSO gethostid(2) sethostid(2) hostname(1c)
+hostname(1c)

-only VALID ofter on open connection these been made!
-D dir 1
+only VALID ofter on open connection there been made !
+In ftp> put loca! dir = la directory.

-this command lists the contents of a remote directory.
 Specifying a local filename places a copy of the listing in a local file.
 Format: